zkoss/keikai-blog/blog/_posts/2020-03-12-currency-exchange.markdown

 I hope she will appreciate this little arrangement I made.

 Through these steps, I can turn a traditional workflow of sending Excel forms into a web application.
-Then, those forms immediately become your system UI, and all my colleagues can effortlessly migrate to Keikai-based web system because they can execute workflows with a familiar UI without extra learning.
+The Excel forms immediately become your system UI, and all my colleagues can effortlessly migrate to Keikai-based web system because they can execute workflows with a familiar UI without extra learning.

 # Source Code
 I hope you enjoyed reading my article.
-The complete source code of "buy currency" application mentioned in this article is available at [Github](https://github.com/keikai/dev-ref).
+The complete source code of the "buy currency" application mentioned in this article is available at [Github](https://github.com/keikai/dev-ref).

 Just run the project and visit http://localhost:8080/dev-ref/usecase/exchange.zul